A-Moeed-B/ManagementSystem/README.md

 # ManagementSystem
 A basic college management system that show cases strong OOP concepts.
 Implemented in C++.
+Not Completely ported to github yet.
+TODO: PORT TO GITHUB.